kaila-spraguemcrae/tap-room-redux/README.md

 - **Node.js :** You can check if you have Node.js by running `node -v` in the command line.
 If you do not have Node.js please find more information and download [here](https://nodejs.org/en/)
 * you can also install node through Homebrew by running `brew install node` in the command line.
+- **Jest :** If your testing does not run, you may need to install Jest, you can do this by running `npm install jest@24.9.0 --save-dev` in the command line.
 - **Prefered Code Editor**

 ### ⚙️ Clone or Download